mongodb/specifications/source/retryable-reads/retryable-reads.rst

 the caller can infer that an attempt was made and the second error is likely more relevant (with respect to the current topology state).

+If a driver associates server information (e.g. the server address or description) with an error, the driver MUST ensure the server information reported with that error corresponds to the server that was selected when the error occurred.
+Specifically, if a retry attempt fails, the server reported with the error MUST correspond to the server that was selected for the retry and MUST NOT simply be carried over from the original error.

 4. Implementation constraints
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^